UW System sees largest new student enrollment numbers since 2018, overall enrollment drop of 1%

-The UW System has seen its highest new student enrollment since 2018, before the COVID-19 pandemic, at its main campuses this year but overall enrollment has dropped 1% compared to last year, according to data released Thursday.
+The University of Wisconsin System has seen its highest new student enrollment since 2018, before the COVID-19 pandemic, at its main campuses this year, but overall enrollment has dropped 1% compared to last year, according to data released Thursday.

-Preliminary estimates based on the first day of classes show 26,442 first-year students, including freshmen and first-year transfers, enrolled this fall compared to 25,869 in fall 2021 and 25,602 in fall 2018, according to data released by the UW System.
+Preliminary estimates based on the first day of classes show 26,442 first-year students, including freshmen and first-year transfers, enrolled this fall compared to 25,869 in fall 2021 and 25,602 in fall 2018, according to the System.

-Overall enrollment dropped 1 percent, or about 1,500 students, from 162,980 in 2021 to 161,430 in 2022 according to the estimates.
+Overall enrollment dropped 1%, or about 1,500 students, from 162,980 in 2021 to 161,430 in 2022, according to the estimates.
 This result was expected after the pandemic affected two years of enrollment, UW System spokesperson Mark Pitsch said in a statement.

-Campuses seeing enrollment increases are UW-Green Bay, UW-Madison, and UW-Superior.
+Campuses seeing enrollment increases are UW-Madison, UW-Green Bay and UW-Superior.
 Enrollment at UW-La Crosse has remained even, and the remainder of the campuses have decreased, the estimates show.

 “We will continue to demonstrate to students, parents, and the public that there’s no better value than the UW System,” Rothman said.
 “Wisconsin is counting on us.”

-Rothman said he hopes the Wisconsin Tuition Promise, an initiative slated to start in fall 2023 to allow students who come from families making less than $62,000 annually to attend a UW university without paying tuition or fees, will encourage more low-and middle-income students to enroll in the coming years.
+Rothman said he hopes the Wisconsin Tuition Promise — an initiative due to start in fall 2023 to allow students who come from families making less than $62,000 annually to attend a UW university without paying tuition or fees — will encourage more low- and middle-income students to enroll in the coming years.

 “Wisconsin is facing ongoing workforce challenges, and it is critical that the UW relentlessly focus on developing talent and graduates to ensure our state is competitive and economically vibrant,” Rothman said.